ven0m-hue/IOT/README.md

 # IOT
 Internet of things with the ESP8266 SoC.
-All these have been implemented using Arduino IDE (not very proud of it :\)
+All of these have been implemented using Arduino IDE (not very proud of it :\)

 1. OTA (Over the air) internet via AWS web hosting.
 --> This firmware(the code) to be updated is hosted over a server, aws in this case.